 DRS Funding - In August 2017, a District Relations and Support (DRS) Funding agreement was entered into whereby LCEF agreed to provide annual DRS funding to the District from 2018 through 2021.
 Per the agreement, these DRS payments are considered support for the general mission of the District and as such, are reported in the Statement of Activities as support from LCEF in net assets without donor restrictions.
 In September 2019, LCEF decided to accelerate the payout on this agreement and the District received all funds previously scheduled to be received through 2021 in one lump-sum payment.
-During the years ended January 15, 2020 and 2019, the District received total DRS funding from LCEF in the amount of \$42,967 and \$32,318, respectively.
+During the year ended January 15, 2020, the District received DRS funding from LCEF in the amount of \$42,967.

 Distribution of LCEF Operating Results - Based on LCEF's annual operating performance, earnings distributions are made available to its partner districts.
 LCEF operating results are restricted for specific mission and ministry programs of the respective district and are distributed upon request.
-During the years ended January 15, 2020 and 2019, the District requested and received distributions of LCEF operating results totaling \$65,473 and \$63,539, respectively.
+During the years ended January 15, 2021 and 2020, the District requested and received distributions of LCEF operating results totaling \$68,943 and \$65,473, respectively.
 These distributions are reflected in the Statement of Activities as support from LCEF in net assets with donor restrictions.